 What’s your favourite memory of childhood?

-What's your take on finding enduring happiness?
+What's your take on happiness?

 What does being an artist mean to you?

-To me, being an artist is experiencing inner peace, joy, and contentment through creativity and self-expression.
+Being an artist is experiencing inner peace, joy, and contentment through creativity and self-expression.

 What are your aspirations and goals?